 Using an immersion blender, purée about half of the soup.
 The consistency is completely up to you.
 Blitz away if you want a smooth and creamy soup.
 For today's recipe I'm featuring a more textured version, which I would consider a chowder.

 Add additional broth if desired to achieve the consistency you like.
+For a creamy cauliflower soup you will definitely need additional broth.

 Add cream cheese to the soup and stir until melted and combined.
 If you prefer, you can add heavy whipping cream instead of the cream cheese.
 Pouring cream is used in many Irish soup recipes.